nymtech/docs/content/overview/network-privacy.md

 If you're into comparisons, the Nym mixnet is conceptually similar to other systems such as Tor, but provides improved protections against timing attacks.
 The Nym mixnet re-orders encrypted, indistinguishable [Sphinx](https://cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf) packets as they travel through the mixnodes.
 Our mixnet design based on the [Loopix Anonymity System](https://arxiv.org/abs/1703.00536), somewhat modified to provide better quality of service guarantees.

-If you'd like a simplistic, non-technical introduction to mixnets, have a look at the blog post [A Simple Introduction to Mixnets](https://constructiveproof.com/posts/2020-02-17-a-simple-introduction-to-mixnets/) by our CTO.
+There is a non-technical introduction to mixnets in the blog post [A Simple Introduction to Mixnets](https://medium.com/nymtech/a-simple-introduction-to-mixnets-6783a103d20e) by our CTO.

 Claudia's lightning talk from Dappcon 2019 in Berlin gives a speedy and more intellectual overview of network privacy: